iapyeh/sshscript/v2/tutorial-threading.md

 ## This is because the connection to the remote host is closed.
 ```

-## 🔵 <a name="lastsession"></a>The last connection made is the effective session
+## 🔵 <a name="lastsession"></a>The last connection is the effective session

-SSHScript 2.0 supports a session connects to multiple hosts at the same time.
+The effective session is the last connection made to a remote host.

-When connecting to multiple hosts, the effective session is the last connection made.
+SSHScript 2.0 supports connecting to multiple remote hosts at the same time.
+When you connect to multiple hosts, the effective session is the session that was last connection to a remote host.

-Here is an example.
+Here is an example:
 ```
 def get_hostname():
     $hostname